XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-03.md

 ## IETF Network Slices in Distributed RAN Deployment

-Distributed RAN is the most common deployment of 3GPP RAN networks as shown in {{Figure2}}.
-RAN is connected to CN using a transport network (TN1).
+Distributed RAN ({{Figure2}}) is the most common deployment of 3GPP RANs.
+The RAN is connected to CN using a Transport Network (TN1).

-In this deployment a single 5G E2E network slice might have one or more IETF network slices between RAN and CN networks.
-In addition, one or more IETF network slices might be present inside the CN network to provide the connectivity between CN network functions (e.g., AMF, CMF and UPF).
+In this deployment a single 5G E2E Network Slice involve one or more IETF Network Slices between RAN and CN networks.
+In addition, one or more IETF Network Slices might be present inside the CN to provide the connectivity between CN NFs (e.g., AMF, CMF, and UPF).

 ~~~
    <-------------- 5G E2E Network Slice  ------------>